 Many on-the-job injuries tend to be catastrophic because they are severe or permanent, and sometimes even both.
 Victims of workplace injuries find themselves facing an accumulation of unpaid medical bills, mounting debt directly associated with everyday living expenses, and changing family dynamics as a result of the injury itself.

 To help compensate for these losses, the state of New York mandates that every employer provide workers’ compensation benefits to employees.
 These benefits help provide income and medical care during their time of recovery.
 Unfortunately, there can be many obstacles and hurdles to actually acquiring these badly needed benefits.
 This is where the extensive knowledge of workers’ compensation lawyer at the Law Offices of Michael S. Lamonsoff, PLLC can prove to be priceless.

 If you have sustained a serious injury while working, you are due workers’ compensation benefits and our team of experienced attorneys can help you get them.
-Our highly skilled attorneys have expert experience in successfully obtaining workers’ compensation benefits for their clients.
+Our highly skilled attorneys and staff have decades of experience in successfully navigating and obtaining workers' compensation benefits for their clients.